entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character 494 in 'early gnathostome phylogeny dataset'.

-383. Jugular canal: long (invested in otic region along length of skeletal labyrinth)(0), short (restricted to short portion of region of skeletal labyrinth, or anterior to it)(1), absent (jugular vein uninvested in otic region)(2).
+383. Jugular canal: long (invested in otic region along length of skeletal labyrinth)(0), short (restricted to short portion of region of skeletal labyrinth, or anterior to it)(1), absent (jugular vein uninvested in otic region)(2). (ordered)
 > Lu *et al.* (2016), character 126; Clement et al. (2018), character 125.

 > - Character 419 in 'early gnathostome phylogeny dataset'.